 02 of 05

 Decorative holiday pillows can be embroidered, made of needlepoint, quilted, or made from a decorative fabric.
 If the pillow just needs to be refreshed or is dusty, place it in a mesh bag and tumble in the dryer on cool air.

 If the pillow has a removable cover, follow the fabric care label instructions.
 Most will need to be dry cleaned, but you can often use a home dry cleaning kit for lightly soiled items.
 Be sure to pretreat the stains using the kit's cleaning solvent.

 03 of 05

 The most common tree skirt stains are dirt/dust, tree sap, animal urine, and water spots.
 Always treat the stains as quickly as possible by blotting away any liquid and removing solid matter with the edge of a dull kitchen knife.
-Use a spray bottle with cool water to saturate the stain and then blot, blot, blot with a clean white cloth.
-Never scrub the stain as that can harm the fabric.
+Use a spray bottle with cool water to saturate the stain and then blot with a clean white cloth.
+Never scrub the stain, as that can harm the fabric.
 Treat the sticky component of the stain with an enzyme-based stain remover and give the tree skirt a rinse in the wash.
 Let air dry.

 04 of 05